Dorfromantik: The Board Game: Dorfromantik: Sakura

-About a year after the release of Dorfromantik: The Duel, a new stand-alone Dorfromantik game, Dorfromantik: Sakura, was released in September 2024.
-It is based on the original design of Dorfromantik, and it is set in a Japanese landscape.
+About a year after the release of Dorfromantik: The Duel, a new stand-alone game, Dorfromantik: Sakura, was published in autumn 2024.
+It is based on the original design of Dorfromantik but is set in a Japanese landscape.
 Dorfromantik: Sakura retains the campaign system from the original game, with six boxes and 40 achievements.
-The rules of Dorfromantik: Sakura are incredibly similar to the original, although the terrain types are greatly changed.
-In Dorfromantik: Sakura, cherry trees replace forests from the original Dorfromantik, rice fields replace wheat fields, and roads replace railroads.
-However, the campaign part of the game is modified to fit the new theme, with a new campaign sheet and new achievements which unlock new game material unique to Dorfromantik: Sakura.
+The rules of Dorfromantik: Sakura are very similar to the original, with only the terrain art design greatly changed.
+In Dorfromantik: Sakura, cherry blossom trees replace forests from the original Dorfromantik, rice paddies replace wheat fields, and roads replace railroads.
+However, the campaign part of the game is modified to fit the new theme, with a new campaign sheet and new achievements which unlock new game material unique to the expansion.
+While the original Dorfromantik only requires points from game scores, Dorfromantik: Sakura has another campaign mechanic, cherry blossoms.
+These allow the player to progress further in the campaign, unlocking new boxes.
+Reviewers of the game noted that, while it does bring some new campaign material, the basic game rules are almost entirely the same as the original.

 Dorfromantik: Light Luggage

-Dorfromantik: Light Luggage (German: Dorfromantik: Leichtes Gepäck) is a compact, stand-alone version of Dorfromantik which released in German on 13 October 2025.
-This smaller version of the game includes most of the base game's features, but tiles are smaller and playing time is reduced.
-Dorfromantik: Light Luggage can also function as an introduction to the game.
-The box is magnetic and is significantly smaller than the base game's.
+Dorfromantik: Light Luggage (Dorfromantik: Leichtes Gepäck) is a compact, stand-alone version of Dorfromantik which released in German in autumn 2025.
+This smaller version of the game includes most of the base game's features, but tiles are fewer and smaller, playing time is reduced, and the campaign rules are simplified.
+Dorfromantik: Light Luggage can also function as an introduction to the game and is more accessible to a wider audience.
+Some material from Dorfromantik: Light Luggage can be used when playing the base Dorfromantik game.

+Mini-expansions

+In 2023, a mini-expansion for Dorfromantik was released called The Great Mill (Große Mühle).
+It contains a small cardboard standee of a windmill which is used to score extra points in field tiles, as well as two new cards.
+The mini-expansion was announced following Dorfromantiks Spiel des Jahres win in 2023.
+In June 2024, another mini-expansion, The Wetterau (Die Wetterau), was released consisting of three new tiles depicting landmarks in the Wetterau.